 - Tip: if you have unpermitted work in your backyard or your yard is situated on a hillside or has other unique drainage characteristics, it is good to start working on these issues early.
 These surprises can really delay the process.

 Phase 4: Excavation of the pool through shotcrete.
-This part of the process averages about 3 weeks.

 - Tip: Close the drapes and windows and keep a close eye on the dogs and kids.
 This is a relatively noisy and dusty process and the big machinery in the yard can be unsafe.

 Phase 5: Shotcrete through interior finish (water in the pool).
-This phase requires about 3 weeks, on average.

 - Tip: poured deck and shotcrete features are much faster than paver deck and masonry features.
 However, if you want pavers and masonry, make sure that the company you choose has internal labor and capability.
 This is the highest-pressure area on current labor and crews.